 In this phase, if your Ship is not in Harbor you may choose to put your Ship into Pirate mode.
-You do this by adding your Pirate mode token to the space between the front and middle sails of your Ship miniature.
-Ships in Harbor must be in Mercantile mode, so if you end your turn in Harbor, remove your Pirate mode token.
+You do this by adding your Pirate mode marker under or next to your Ship miniature.
+Ships in Harbor must be in Mercantile mode, so if you end your turn in Harbor, remove your Pirate mode marker.